Codecademy/docs/content/swiftui/concepts/views/terms/symmetricDifference.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-A **symmetricDifference** in [SwiftUI](https://www.codecademy.com/resources/docs/swiftui) returns a new set with the elements that are either in the set or in the given sequence, but not in both.
+The **.symmetricDifference()** method returns a new set with the elements that are either in the set or in the given sequence, but not in both.

 ## Syntax